Applications are closed for the 2024 USDA Wallace-Carver Fellowship.

 The prestigious Wallace-Carver Fellowship offers exceptional college and graduate students the opportunity to collaborate with world-renowned scientists and policymakers through paid fellowships at leading USDA research centers and offices across the United States.
 Fellows take part in ground-breaking field and laboratory-based research, analyze agriculture and economic policy; and assist in the management of food, nutrition and rural development programs.

-Wallace-Carver Fellows are expected to participate in, and present at, the World Food Prize Foundation Global Youth Institute and International Borlaug Dialogue in October 2021 as a core component of the experience.
+Wallace-Carver Fellows are expected to participate in, and present at, the World Food Prize Foundation Global Youth Institute and International Borlaug Dialogue in October 2024 as a core component of the experience.

-REQUIRED MATERIALS: It is the responsibility of the applicant to ensure all of the required materials listed below are submitted in their application in order to be considered for a 2021 Wallace-Carver Fellowship:
+REQUIRED MATERIALS: It is the responsibility of the applicant to ensure all of the required materials listed below are submitted in their application in order to be considered for a 2024 Wallace-Carver Fellowship:

 2. Resume or Curriculum Vitae

-A downloadable copy of the application form is available HERE for your reference as you prepare your answers and materials, but you must complete the online application form below to be considered for the fellowship.
+A downloadable copy of the application form is available HERE for your reference as you prepare your answers and materials, but you must complete the 2024 online application form to be considered for the fellowship.
 All application materials must be uploaded together to complete and submit your application form online.

 Questions?
-Contact: YOUTHPROGRAMS@WORLDFOODPRIZE.ORG
+Contact: Renee Cooper at RCOOPER@WORLDFOODPRIZE.ORG